Here are some details and tips for a sales script sample:

-Common Pain Examples: The more pain found, the more leads generates.
+Common Pain Examples: The more pain found, the more leads generated.
 By sharing examples that other prospects and clients have experienced, you can uncover prospect pain.

 Building Interest Points: Share a few powerful points to spark more interest on the prospect’s side toward the end of the call before going for the close.

 Close: In each conversation with a prospect, there is something to try and close.
 This sales script example shares language for setting an appointment.